GOOFY (GOOFY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GOOFY Historical Price

-According to the latest data gathered on GOOFY live price page, the current price of GOOFY is 0.00111681USD.
-The circulating supply of GOOFY(GOOFY) is 699.98M GOOFY , giving it a market capitalization of $781.75K.
+According to the latest data gathered on GOOFY live price page, the current price of GOOFY is 0USD.
+The circulating supply of GOOFY(GOOFY) is 699.98M GOOFY , giving it a market capitalization of $634.19K.

 The GOOFY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GOOFY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.